groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert-document/convert-to-pdf/convert-cgm-to-pdf.md

 id: convert-cgm-to-pdf
 url: conversion/net/convert-cgm-to-pdf
 title: Convert CGM to PDF
-description: "This how-to guide provides an example of CGM to PDF document conversion using C# programming language.
-Use Groupdocs.Conversion for .NET to convert CAD and other graphics and image formats to PDF."
+description: "CGM format represents Computer Graphics Metafile with .cgm extension.
+Learn how to convert CGM to PDF file programmatically in C# language using GroupDocs.Conversion for .NET library."
 keywords: Convert CGM to PDF in C#
 productName: GroupDocs.Conversion for .NET
 hideChildren: False
 ---

-The Computer Graphics Metafile (CGM) format is a free and open international, platform-independent standard file formats that is used for exchanging and storing vector graphics (2D), raster graphics, and text.
+Computer Graphics Metafile (CGM) is free, platform-independent, international standard metafile format for storing and exchanging vector graphics (2D), raster graphics, and text.
 CGM uses an object-oriented approach and many function provisions for image production.
 CGM uses these object-oriented characteristics for remolding graphical elements to render an image.
 A metafile contains necessary information that defines other files.
 In CGM, a text-based source file contains all graphical elements that can be later compiled into a binary file.
-Basically, CGM is a way to facilitate 2D graphical data interchange, independent from any particular platform, or device.

-To convert CGM to PDF file in C# just call `Convert` method like shown below:
+To convert from Computer Graphics Metafile (.cgm) to Portable Document (.pdf) in C# just call `Convert` method like shown below:

 ```csharp
 // Load the source CGM file